Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene: Theta function and flat band wave function

+Here, we discuss the effect of the intra-sublattice interlayer coupling on the absolutely flat bands.
+Usually, the area of the AA stacking region undergoes a reduction due to lattice relaxation effects, and the absolutely flat bands can be obtained at magic angle when the intra-sublattice interlayer coupling $\omega_{AA}$ vanishes\cite{Vishwanath2019SM}.
+Then, we take the magic value $\alpha_M=1.379e^{i\varphi_N}$ as an example with magnetic phase $\varphi_N=0.254\pi$, Fig.\ref{fig6}(a) shows the the absolutely flat bands with four-fold degeneracy in the absence of intra-sublattice interlayer coupling.
+However, when $\omega_{AA}$ is switched on, the absolutely flat bands exhibit a slight dispersion, as shown in Fig.\ref{fig6} (b). \\

-\section{Theta function and flat band Wave function}
+\section{Theta function and flat band wave function}

-Here, the definitions and properties of theta function will be discussed, and then we give the derivation of analytical expressions for the quadruple-flat-band wave functions and the evolution of nodes in real space.
+In this section, we introduce the definitions of the theta function and delve into its inherent properties.
+Subsequently, we utilize these properties of the theta function to derive analytical expressions for the flat band wave function.
+Furthermore, we investigate the nodal evolution of flat band wave function in real space.